Lainingthou Sanamahi Temple Board: Activities in the sacred month

-In the year 2014, the Mera Hou Chongba, which is celebrated on the 15th day of the Meitei lunar month of "Mera", coincided on the 18th of October.
+In the year 2014, the Mera Hou Chongba, which is celebrated on the 15th day of the Meitei lunar month of "Mera", coincided on 18 October.
 It was celebrated by the Lainingthou Sanamahi Temple Board, organising gift exchange ceremony between the tribals (hill people) and the Meiteis (valley people) as per the "Ching-Tam Pot Lanaba" tradition, bringing peace and harmony between the different ethnic groups.

-In the year 2013, the Mera Hou Chongba, which is celebrated on the 15th day of the Meitei lunar month of "Mera", coincided on the 19th of October.
+In the year 2013, the Mera Hou Chongba, which is celebrated on the 15th day of the Meitei lunar month of "Mera", coincided on 19 October.
 It was celebrated by the Lainingthou Sanamahi Temple Board in Haying Khongbal, Imphal.